MileHacker Logo

 • Observe hygiene practices, like clean preparation surfaces.

-• Choose items that are cooked to order and hot.
+• Choose items that are freshly prepared and hot.

 Popular street food products include anticuchos (grilled beef heart) and picarones (sweet potato doughnuts).